Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/TROUBLESHOOTING.md

 ### Enable HTTP request/response logging

-Reviewing the HTTP request sent or response received over the wire to/from the Azure Monitor service can be useful in troubleshooting issues.
-To enable logging the HTTP request and response payload, the LogsQueryClient and the MetricsQueryClient can be configured as shown below:
+Reviewing the HTTP request sent or response received over the wire to/from the Azure App Configuration service can be useful in troubleshooting issues.
+To enable logging the HTTP request and response payload, the [ConfigurationClient][configuration_client] can be configured as shown below:

 ```java readme-sample-enablehttplogging
 ConfigurationClient configurationClient = new ConfigurationClientBuilder()